What Are SD-WAN and Its Open-Source Building Blocks?

 The Anatomy of an SD-WAN Solution

-In the sections below we will review some of the open source components available today that can be used for building an SD-WAN service.
-This is by no means an exhaustive list of available networking open source building blocks but simply examples.
+Below, we'll review some of the open source components available today that can be used for building an SD-WAN service.
+Keep in mind that these are just examples and not an extensive list of every available element.

 Edge Device Software